JaroCamphuijsen/TCM/README.md

 On snellius one should submit a batch job, an example can be found in job.sh

-## OMUSE scenarios descriptions
+## OMUSE model configurations

-The following scenarios which use OMUSE to model specific combinations of model/data coupling and benchmarking/optimization efforts can be found in this repository in the corresponding directories.
+The following model configurations, which use OMUSE to model specific combinations of model/data coupling and benchmarking/optimization efforts can be found in this repository in the corresponding directories.

 ### gtsm-era5

-This scenario couples the Delft3D gtsm model to era5 forcing using the era5 interface in omuse.
+Model configuration that uses OMUSE to couple ERA5 forcing data (wind and pressure) downloaded through OMUSE with the GTSM model (Delft3D).

 ### gtsm-era5ext

-Running GTSM with ERA5 forcing, but with the forcing files specified in the .ext file of Delft3DFM.
+GTSM configuration files to execute GTSM with ERA5 forcing.
+ERA5 forcing files are downloaded and preprocessed beforehand and are specified in the external forcings file (.ext) of GTSM. - OMUSE is not used.
+GTSM is ran directly from Delft3d.

+### gtsm-holland

+Model configuration uses OMUSE to run the Holland model and couple it with the GTSM model (Delft3D).

+### gtsm-holland_era5ext

+GTSM configuration files to execute GTSM with Holland model output (spiderweb file) and ERA5 forcing in the background.
+Holland model output and ERA5 forcing files are prepared beforehand and are specified in the external forcings file (.ext) of GTSM. - OMUSE is not used.
+GTSM is ran directly from Delft3d.
+The spiderweb file includes a spw_merge_frac parameter to specify the fraction of the spiderweb radius where the merging with ERA5 starts.

 ### delftfm_benchmark